History of migration to Sichuan: "Huguang Fills Sichuan"

-A map of China's administrative divisions at the time; Sichuan is situated west of Huguang.
+A map of China's administrative divisions during the reign of Yongle; Sichuan is situated west of Huguang.

 The most transformative migration in Sichuan's history occurred during the late Ming and primarily the early Qing dynasty (roughly late 17th to late 18th century).
 This large-scale migration movement is historically known as Huguang tian Sichuan ("湖廣填四川"), which translates to "Huguang fills Sichuan."

 Background: Devastation and Depopulation

 The Ming-Qing transition (mid-17th century) brought catastrophic devastation to Sichuan, leading to a massive population decline.
 This was caused by prolonged warfare between Ming loyalists, Qing forces, various rebel groups, and local warlords.

 Central to this period was the rebellion led by Zhang Xianzhong.
 He established the short-lived Daxi Kingdom (大西國) in Sichuan (1644–1647).
 His rule, and particularly his scorched-earth tactics upon retreating northwards to face the Qing, are associated with widespread massacres, destruction, and brutality.
 While some historical accounts attribute most of the killing to Zhang, modern scholarship suggests the devastation continued after his death due to ongoing conflicts and chaos.

 The combined effects of warfare, Zhang's rebellion, subsequent conflicts, famine, and disease led to agricultural collapse, the destruction of infrastructure like the Dujiangyan irrigation system, and severe depopulation.
 The depopulation also resulted in farmland reverting to wilderness ("rewilding"), with accounts mentioning increased tiger attacks.
-Estimates suggest Sichuan's population plummeted dramatically, possibly from around 4 million in the late Ming to only 1 million or fewer by the 1680s.
-Cultivated land area also decreased drastically.

 Estimates suggest Sichuan's population plummeted dramatically, possibly from around 4 million in the late Ming to only 1 million or fewer by the 1680s.
 Cultivated land area also decreased drastically.